R0maric/PlayPauseFirefox/README.md

 ## Usage
-Work in progress.
-Published to Mozilla repo, but not yet reviewed.
-Nevertheless, you can get it here: https://addons.mozilla.org/en-US/firefox/addon/play-pause/
+You can get it here: https://addons.mozilla.org/en-US/firefox/addon/play-pause/

 ## Background
 Some audio/video sites add a small 'Play' indicator to the tab title when the media is playing.
 Which is nice.
 But I always wanted to be able to click on that thing and pause the playback without switching to that tab.
 Good news: now I can.
 And so can you.

-## Known Limitations
-As of version 0.4.x this extension is in Beta.
-Means: guaranteed to have incompatibilities with some major audio/video sites.

 ## License
 All source code in this project are licensed under the MIT license.